Columba (genus): Taxonomy

 The genus Columba was introduced by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae.
 The type species was designated as the stock dove (Columba oenas) by Irish zoologist Nicholas Aylward Vigors in 1825.

 The American pigeons formerly included in Columba are now split off as a separate genus Patagioenas.
 That the American radiation constitutes a distinct lineage is borne out by molecular evidence; in fact, the genus Patagioenas is basal to the split between the genus Columba and the genus Streptopelia.
 Columba, together with Streptopelia and the smaller genera Nesoenas and Spilopelia (syn.
 Stigmatopelia), constitute the dominant evolutionary radiation of the subfamily Columbinae in Eurasia and Africa.
 The taxonomic status of some African pigeons presently placed here is in need of further study; they are smaller than the usual Columba, and differ in some other aspects.
-Columba larvata (lemon dove) in particular might be separable in the genus Aplopelia.
+The lemon dove, until recently classified as Columba larvata, has now been separated into its own genus Aplopelia, as Aplopelia larvata.
 That notwithstanding, the lineage of the typical pigeons probably diverged from its closest relatives in the Late Miocene, perhaps some 7-8 million years ago (Ma).